-There are nineteen stainless steel foot soldiers, in full battle gear.
-They advance through Juniper bushes separated by granite strips representing the rice paddies of Korea.
+The memorial displays nineteen stainless steel foot soldiers, in full battle gear, advancing through Juniper bushes separated by granite strips representing the rice paddies of Korea.
 The figures showcase both the various branches of the armed forces and the ethnic cross section of America.
-The reflective wall beside the statues is 164 feet long.
+The reflective wall beside the statues is 164 feet (50 metres) long.
 The etchings on the wall are from hundreds of photos from the war.

 Martin Luther King, Jr. Memorial

-2 blocks of granite called the Mountain of Despair flank a 30-foot tall sculpture of King.
-King’s quotes are inscribed into the walls around the memorial.
+Two huge blocks of granite called the Mountain of Despair flank a 30-foot (9-metre) tall sculpture of King.
+His quotes are inscribed into the walls around the memorial.
 It was dedicated in 2011, the 48th anniversary of the August 1963 “March on Washington for Jobs and Freedom”.

 Franklin Delano Roosevelt Memorial